M4nuski/Easy3D_webGL/readme.md

 * Regroup vertexArrays for mesh data (interleaved array in scene)
 * interleaved array in entity
 * interleaved array in loader
+* Sprites (always facing viewer, shader with minimal inputs)
+* Text render in 3D scene (in world, world-to-viewport)
 * CD object, single for simple and array of for complex
-* Improved Collision Detection with Interpolation and Static test (point, edge, sphere, plane, box, triangles)
+* Improved Collision Detection with dual Interpolation and Static test (point, edge, sphere, plane, box, triangles)
 * Evaluate quaternions
 * --Some kind of game:
 * Path interpolation for bots and animations.